Introduction

 Rather than sticking rigidly to the requirement of a four-year degree, take a moment to outline the key skills your perfect candidate should possess.
 By doing so, your job postings can attract a more diverse and qualified set of applicants, enriching your pool of potential hires.

 Traditionally, salary ranges or benefits are not included in a job description.
 With an increased focus on transparency and equal pay, this is definitely changing.
-In fact, states like Colorado, Nevada, Connecticut, Washington, Maryland, and Ohio require employers to disclose salary information related to job postings.
+In fact, different states have varying requirements for employers to disclose salary information related to job postings.

 This is also an opportunity to highlight inclusive benefits like child and eldercare support, paid parental leave, health and wellness plans, tuition assistance, flexible scheduling, and remote work options to convey your commitment to building an inclusive workplace culture that prioritizes employee wellbeing.